lerenn/code-manager/docs/features/002-detect-workspace-mode.md

 - **Detection priority**: Single repo first (`.git`), then workspace (`*.code-workspace`) if no single repo
 - Handle both relative and absolute paths in workspace configuration
 - Validate that workspace repositories are accessible and contain valid Git repositories
-- **Clear separation**: FS adapter handles ALL file system operations, WTM handles business logic only
+- **Clear separation**: FS adapter handles ALL file system operations, CM handles business logic only